thestippe/thestippe.github.io/_drafts/statistics/bayesian_workflow.md

 The first step is the model selection, and in most cases you won't be the first one dealing with that kind of data.
 In order not to re-invent the wheel, you should look around and check if someone else faced a similar problem.
-Good starting points are blogs about statistics (you will find some in the [resources page](/links)), scientific articles (maybe consider taking a look at [arxiv](https://arxiv.org/)) but also the [PyMC gallery](https://www.pymc.io/projects/examples/en/latest/gallery.html) or [Cross-Validated](https://stats.stackexchange.com/).
+Good starting points are of course books, but also blogs about statistics
+(you will find some in the [resources page](/links)), scientific articles (maybe consider taking a look at [arxiv](https://arxiv.org/)) as well as the [PyMC gallery](https://www.pymc.io/projects/examples/en/latest/gallery.html) or [Cross-Validated](https://stats.stackexchange.com/).

 If you didn't find anything useful, as general principle, [Ockham's razor](https://en.wikipedia.org/wiki/Occam%27s_razor) is a good guideline: start from the simplest possible model.